suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 * __Monitor customer feedback:__ Regularly monitor customer feedback to identify issues or concerns and take necessary steps to address their needs.

+The total mean monthly prices paid by the people who have taken fiber optic connections are higher as compared to DSL connections.
+There are people who did not take either of the two and their overall monthly charges that are paid are less.

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Plots/Churn%20countplot.jpg"/>

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Images/MonthlyCharges%20plot.jpg"/>